- Voiced by: David Herman

 - Creator Cameo: She is voiced by Roger Black, one of the show's creators.

-- Cross Dressing Voice: See above
+- Cross-Dressing Voice: See above

 - Fan of Underdog

-- Fat Girl: Became fat after her drill sergeant forced her to eat during basic training aftr he found a full Thanksgiving dinner hidden in her footlocker, though "Ranger Games" revealed that she used steroids (which also causes weight gain) so she can be on the high school football team and "Miss National Park" reveals that she became fat when she hit puberty (during one of her pageant performances).
+- Fat Girl: Became fat after her drill sergeant forced her to eat during basic training after he found a full Thanksgiving dinner hidden in her footlocker, though "Ranger Games" revealed that she used steroids (which also causes weight gain) so she can be on the high school football team and "Miss National Park" reveals that she became fat when she hit puberty (during one of her pageant performances).

 - Gonk: Her character design plays this trope unusually straight for an American cartoon.

 - Perpetual Frowner: It's often rare to see her smiling in some episodes.
+Her ugly face could be a cause since she's so ugly that other lesbian women don't want her either.

 - Super Strength: Her Lesbian Strength power.